Relocating the Native Village of Shishmaref, Alaska Due to Coastal Erosion

 The Native Village of Shishmaref is located on Sarichef Island in the Chukchi Sea.
 This barrier island is highly vulnerable to coastal erosion, thawing permafrost, and flooding.
-Relocation efforts have been underway since 2001; a lack of funding has delayed the process and the people and infrastructure remain at risk.
+Relocation efforts have been underway since 2001, however, a lack of funding has delayed the process and people and infrastructure remain at risk.

-Shishmaref, Alaska is located on a ¼ mile-wide and three-mile long barrier island (Sarichef Island) in the Chukchi Sea.
-Shishmaref, inhabited for over 4,000 years, is a federally-recognized traditional Inupiat Eskimo village, which leads a fishing and subsistence lifestyle.
+Shishmaref, Alaska is located on Sarichef Island, a ¼ mile-wide and three-mile-long barrier island in the Chukchi Sea.
+Shishmaref, inhabited for over 4,000 years, is a federally-recognized traditional Inupiat Eskimo village of approximately 600 residents, which leads a fishing and subsistence lifestyle.
 This barrier island is incredibly susceptible to loss of property, infrastructure, and life due to coastal erosion, thawing permafrost, and flooding issues.

 The sea icepack that typically develops in the fall buffers the village and shoreline from coastal storms.
 Reduced sea ice along the coast due to rising air and water temperatures is allowing for stronger storm surges to reach the shoreline, which is already destabilized by melting permafrost.
-There are estimates of approximately three to five feet of erosion per year on the shoreline with more severe erosion rates during the coastal storms of 1973, 1997, and 2001.
+Approximately three to five feet of erosion per year on the shoreline with more severe erosion rates during the coastal storms of 1973, 1997, and 2001 have been observed.
 In 1997, more than 30 feet of shoreline eroded, requiring the immediate relocation of 14 homes; five more homes were moved a few years later.
 The Shishmaref Erosion and Relocation Coalition was created in 2001 to address the immediate and future threats posed by erosion and flooding to the village.
-Continuous storms and erosion events encouraged residents to vote to relocate the village in 2002.
+Continuous storms and erosion events encouraged residents to first vote to relocate the village in 2002.

 Shishmaref continues to apply for state and federal funding to support capacity building and technical assistance to facilitate the relocation process.
 While continuing to apply for grants, Shishmaref is also developing a series of emergency preparedness and response plans as called for in the Alaska Climate Change Sub-Cabinet Immediate Action Workgroup’s 2008 report, Recommendations Report to the Governor’s Sub-cabinet on Climate Change, in case funding cannot be found to support relocation.

-Gregg, R. M. (2010).
+Gregg, R. M. (2020).
 Relocating the Native Village of Shishmaref, Alaska Due to Coastal Erosion [Case study on a project of the Shishmaref Erosion and Relocation Coalition].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/relocating-native-village-shishmaref-alaska-d...
-(Last updated December 2010)
+(Last updated July 2020)